-If you’re simply looking for pricing information or a comparison of features, that is available on our Pricing Page.
+If you’re simply looking for pricing information or a comparison of features, that is available on our pricing page.

-Most of what makes Trello great is free, and can be used by anyone.
+Most of what makes Trello great is free and can be used by anyone.
 When you signup to Trello, you will get an account with a username.

-Once you’re in, you will be asked to create a Team to collaborate with your colleagues, friends and family.
-You can think about a team as a space in which you will create and hold Trello boards.
+Once you’re in, you will be asked to create a Workspace to collaborate with your colleagues, friends, and family.
+You can think about a Trello Workspace as a central location where you will create and hold Trello boards.
 Boards are where you and your colleagues can collaborate.
 (You can totally use a Trello Workspace and boards to work on your own, solo style!)

-A Free Team has a limit of 10 boards open at a time, which means that if you need more than 10 boards, you might need to close some to open space for new ones.
+A Free Trello Workspace has a limit of 10 boards open at a time, which means that if you need more than 10 boards, you might need to close some to open space for new ones.
 Closed boards can be reopened, as long as there is space for them in the 10-boards limit.

 - One Power-Up (what is a Power-Up?) enabled per board at a time.